 You should have a record of current website metrics in a spreadsheet.
 Use Google Analytics, Google Search Console and any other analytics tools you have to serve as a baseline for later decisions, and to determine how effective your website redesign is.

 Who are your key competitors?
 Select a handful and go through their websites to see what you can use as inspiration for your own website.
 What are they doing well?
 Is it easy to recognise the CTA for each page?
-Is it easy for you, as the visitor, to perform what you expect e.g. to find information or purchase a product?
+Is it easy for you, as the visitor, to find information or complete a purchase?

 You don't have to limit yourself to direct competitors.
 If you're a technology provider, you can turn to other technology providers.
 For example, Krost, a B2B furniture retailer, looked beyond similar retailers and took inspiration from fashion e-commerce websites featuring strong, visual imagery.